 On the way back from the Yorkshire Dales, we also stopped at Arncliffe – a quaint peaceful village in Littondale.
 We then followed the tour guide for a short walk around.
 What attracted me most were the stone-built houses with dry stone walls, the closed-down beautifully-designed local school, and the imposing church with an age-old “punishment tool” in front of its gate.

 Our last stop before getting back to York is Pateley Bridge – a charismatic market town in Nidderdale.
 Pateley Bridge looked so pretty that I felt instantly in love with it!
 Those with a sweet tooth can also pick some mouth-watering chocolate at the oldest sweet shop in the world right here.

 3. It’s perfect for cheese lovers <3

 A highlight of my Yorkshire Dales tour is the visit at Wensleydale Creamery Visitor Centre.
 As a cheese-lover, I was over the moon to get to taste more than 20 different types of cheese produced right there in Wensleydale.
-I’d wanted to buy them all, but ended up buying the Blueberry and Pineapple cheese after thinking so hard as to which ones to pick.
-The good news is that our tour’s van also has a fridge to store the cheese we buy!
+I’d wanted to buy them all and ended up buying the Blueberry and Pineapple cheese after thinking so hard as to which ones to pick.
+A good news was our tour’s van also had a fridge to store the cheese we had bought!